-- (1) Sprott Resource Lending, which is incorporated under the federal laws of Canada, is the general partner of the Lending Funds. - (2) Sprott Canada Holdings Inc. is incorporated under the OBCA. - (3) Sprott Capital Partners GP Inc., which is incorporated under the OBCA, is the general partner of SCP. - (4) Sprott Asset Management GP Inc. which is incorporated under the OBCA, is the general partner of SAM. - (5) Sprott U.S. Holdings Inc., SAM USA and RCIC.
-Sprott U.S. Holdings Inc. exists under the laws of the State of Delaware.
-RII, SGRIL and SAM USA exists under the laws of the State of California.
-RCIC exists under the laws of the State of Nevada.
+- 1) Sprott Resource Lending is the general partner of the Lending Funds. - 2) Sprott Capital Partners GP Inc., which is incorporated under the OBCA, is the general partner of SCP. - Sprott Asset Management GP Inc. which is incorporated under the OBCA, is the general partner of Sprott Asset Management LP.